 - Close and apply numbered seal on any overboard valve not in regular use

 - Drill flange bolt(s) in waste piping / overboard valves, apply numbered seal

 - Have OCM near overboard valve, all in a locked cage, to prevent tampering

 - Use "hard piping" on your OWS an OCM installation, no flexible hoses

 - Designate only one engineer to operate waste equipment, including OWS and transfer pumps

 - Do not paint piping near overboards or OWS equipment, unless you can explain fresh paint

 - Use latest tamper proof, flush / sample three-way valve

-- If you have the room, use one take to collect, then process though OWS and OCM into a second tank, then pump overboard using another OCM
+- If you have the room, use one tank to collect, then process though OWS and OCM into a second tank, then pump overboard using another OCM

 - Use a reliable OWS that is capable for the job